 I lead a reasonably stressful life.
 Sometimes by choice, sometimes not.
-In addition to a challenging full time job and occasional freelance work, I try to triangulate my hobbies—writing, music, comedy—as best I can.
+In addition to a challenging full time job and occasional freelance work, I try to quadrangulate my hobbies—writing, music, comedy, art—to the best of my ability.
 It’s not easy.
 It’s not supposed to be.
 Stress can be good.
-When it kicks in hard, it can help us flee…
+When it kicks in hard, it can help…

 I lead a reasonably stressful life.
 Sometimes by choice, sometimes not.
-In addition to a challenging full time job and occasional freelance work, I try to triangulate my hobbies—writing, music, comedy—as best I can.
+In addition to a challenging full time job and occasional freelance work, I try to quadrangulate my hobbies—writing, music, comedy, art—to the best of my ability.
 It’s not easy.
 It’s not supposed to be.

 Stress can be good.
 When it kicks in hard, it can help us flee a random neighborhood shooting (as happened to me this winter) or perform a killer set at the Greenwich Village Comedy Club (as I did once after several nights of bombing open mics in pre-pandemic New York).